 Try joining some roleplay groups in fandoms that you enjoy.
 There are roleplay groups on Facebook, tumblr, Reddit, etc. Find one, pick a fandom you know about, and then jump in and roleplay with some people.
 There are also OC critique groups where you can give a background summary of your OC and people will critique them.
 The roleplay community is typically super open, and you may just make some good connections through it.
 Give it a try.
 Who knows?
 When you publish your book, these friends you made may start a fandom around your work.

 So, what do you think?
 Is there anything on the list you disagree with?
 Anything else you can suggest that might help other writers?
 Comment below and let me know.
+For more tips and tricks on character development, check out my other blog posts:

 Follow Me On